BardisRenos/ExportStatSpark/README.md

           .getOrCreate()
 ```

 The second block has the configuration with the server database with windows authentication.
 This code loops on every table name and each one of them is stored into ***mssql_df***.
+The below code is configured to connect to jdbc (java database connector).
+Also, giving the sql server and the port for the connection.

 ```python
     for i in self.the_main_tables()['name']: